Accessibility of ki.se, education.ki.se, news.ki.se and staff.ki.se

 How accessible is the website?

-What can you do if you cannot use parts of the site?
+What to do if you can’t access parts of this website?

 If you need content from this website that is not accessible for you, but is not within the scope of the accessibility regulations as described below, please contact webb@ki.se.
 Response time is normally 1-2 working days.